 With the following summary, we would like to provide an introduction to the most important organs of a Wholly Foreign-Owned Enterprise (“WFOE”) in the People’s Republic of China (“PRC”).

 A WFOE is an investment vehicle for foreigners who want to establish a company in China.
-A WFOE has a separate legal status with limited liability of the shareholders (limited by the amount of registered capital to be injected into the WFOE).
-Contrary to a Joint Venture (“JV”), the share-holders of a WFOE must be foreign nationals (including legal persons), which includes Hong Kong, Macau and Tai-wan nationals.
+A WFOE has a separate legal status with the limited liability of the shareholders (limited by the amount of registered capital to be injected into the WFOE).
+Contrary to a Joint Venture (“JV”), the shareholders of a WFOE must be foreign nationals (including legal persons), which includes Hong Kong, Macau and Tai-wan nationals.

 Chinese nationals are not permitted to become shareholders of a WFOE.
-However, if a Chinese national sets up a company outside of Mainland China (e.g. Hong Kong, Cayman Islands or British Virgin Islands), then this entity will be considered a foreign company.
+However, if a Chinese national set up a company outside of Mainland China (e.g. Hong Kong, Cayman Islands or the British Virgin Islands), then this entity will be considered a foreign company.
 Therefore, it may become a shareholder in a WFOE.

 a) Shareholders and Shareholders’ Meeting

 Corporate shareholders are permitted, however, such shareholders cannot be companies incorporated in Mainland China.
 The shareholders can be of any nationality except Mainland Chinese and can reside anywhere in the world except for Mainland China.
 Please note that shareholders registered in countries or regions which have not yet established diplomatic relations with Mainland China shall, in order to be permitted to invest in Mainland China, legalize and notarize the commercial register/passport copy at a Chinese embassy/consulate located in a third country.